Convert Corn from US cups (chopped) to Cups (chopped)

 Use the tool below to convert corn from US cups (chopped) to Cups (chopped).

-A small ear weighs about 200 g and a large one around 360 g, so six ears in a chowder or salsa can mean a swing of nearly 1 kg.
+A small ear gives about 75 g of kernels and a large one around 135 g, so six ears in a chowder or salsa can swing the corn by a few hundred grams.
 Getting the size right keeps corn-heavy dishes on target.

 Using frozen or tinned kernels instead of fresh?
 The corn kernels converter handles cup and gram weights straight from the bag or can.
 See our Corn Kernels converter.